 The Silicon Valley Bikes!
-Festival & Bicycle Show’s mission is to celebrate and preserve the City of San José’s and our Santa Clara Valley’s rich bicycling history while honoring the bicycle clubs, riding groups, governmental organizations and helping organizations who are making history today and to promote bicycling in San José and Santa Clara County to the general public as a healthy choice, a powerful source for recreation and friendship and a transportation option.
+Festival & Bicycle Show’s mission is to celebrate and preserve the Santa Clara Valley’s rich bicycling history while honoring the bicycle clubs, riding groups, governmental organizations and helping organizations who are making history today.
+Our mission is to promote bicycling to the general public as a healthy choice, a powerful source for recreation and friendship, and a viable transportation option.

 Silicon Valley is known as the birthplace of innovation for personal computers, the internet and networking.

 Did you know that we’re also the birthplace of bicycling innovation?

 Our Festival grew from History San Josè’s Silicon Valley Bikes!
 Project.
 In 2010, Diane Solomon wrote the “Art of the Wheel” for Metro Silicon Valley about young bike makers Sam and Matt Rodriquez.
 When she learned that bicycling began in San Josè during the 1880’s, she was inspired to help History San Josè gather and preserve this history with the help of Terry Shaw (Shaw’s Lightweight Cycles Shop, the San Josè Bicycle Club and the Garden City Wheelmen), Elizabeth “Bess” Hernandez-Jones (the San Josè Bicycle Club and the Northern California Velodrome Association) and Ken Middlebrook, History San Josè Collections Director.